 3.2 Promotional and corporate publishing: All Library information or promotional material in printed or electronic formats.

 4.1 ‘For sale’ or trade publishing

-- All credible new publishing proposals for ‘for sale’ or trade publications received by the Publications Branch will be taken to the Publications Committee for consideration.
-A marketing plan and a provisional budget for the publication, including estimated unit cost and revenue potential will also be provided to assist the Committee’s decision-making.
+- Credible new publishing proposals for ‘for sale’ or trade publications received by the Publications Branch will be taken to the Publications Committee for consideration.
+A marketing plan and a provisional budget for the publication, including estimated unit cost and revenue potential will also be provided to assist the committee’s decision-making.
 All new publishing proposals will be assessed according to the following guidelines:

 - extent to which primary source material in the National Library’s collections has been or will be used to highlight the Library’s collections

 - standards of writing and research; credentials of the author(s) and their ability to promote the book